Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Research Methods in Cognitive Psychology.md

 	- Example shows *between-subjects design*, where people are assigned to different experimental conditions and the experimenter looks for differences in performance between the two groups
 	- Meanwhile, *within-subjects design* is where people are exposed to more than one condition.
 		- Example: Doing memory tasks but different instructions for each task.
 Experimenter then compares performance of the first condition to the performance of the same people in another condition
-- A *quasi-experiment* is one where
+- A *quasi-experiment* is one where the independent variables that aren't manipulated by the experimenter plays a role in the experiment